Hendon Hooker, QB, Tennessee | NFL Draft Scouting Report

 • Current Year: Redshirt Senior

-It’s been a long and winding road for Hooker, who was at one point a simple footnote in modern college football history.
-The former four-star recruit and sixth-year senior began his collegiate career at Virginia Tech, where he redshirted in 2017.
+It was a long and winding road for Hooker, who was at one point a simple footnote in modern college football history.
+The former four-star recruit and six-year senior began his collegiate career at Virginia Tech, where he redshirted in 2017.
 He’d sit as a backup in 2018, then emerge as a quality starter during the 2019 season.

 Hooker provided some stability at QB under head coach Justin Fuente, particularly in 2019.
 That year, Hooker completed 99 of 162 passes for 1,555 yards, 13 touchdowns, and two interceptions.
 But things soured in 2020, and soon after, Hooker transferred to Tennessee to get a fresh start.
 He got that and more in Knoxville.